 That moment was sort of like someone switching on a light bulb for both of us.
 We decided then and there to just go ahead and try to write some of this stuff down.
 The timing made a lot of sense for Steve, since he had such a long road to physical recovery ahead of him, and needed a project to occupy his time and energy.
 It was a good time for me because I was seeing some significant success with several of my skiers using some of the principles I had developed working with Steve.
 So, some dots were getting connected.
 Having never written a book before, and with very little understanding of the scope of this project, I happily agreed.
 I got started writing on what would become Training for the New Alpinism before I even left Norway.

-The interesting thing about climbers—and one of the things I like about them— is that they don’t often think of themselves as athletes.
+The interesting thing about climbers—and one of the things I like about them—is that they don’t often think of themselves as athletes.
 They carry a certain disdain for the notion of calling their activity a sport.
 We don’t have stopwatches.
 We don’t have lane lines.
 Alpine climbing, and an individual’s motivations for doing it, is incredibly complex from a psychological perspective, and not the same as something like swimming or cross-country skiing at all.
-Both Steve and I understand, and appreciate that.
-We both come from a background in which climbing is a “way of life”, so we had some hesitance to share this information for precisely that reason.
-We were afraid of the backlash from folks saying “that’s not what climbing is about.”
+Both Steve and I understand and appreciate that.
+We both come from a background in which climbing is a “way of life,” so we had some hesitation to share this information for precisely that reason.
+We were afraid of the backlash from folks who might say, “That’s not what climbing is about.”

 We also knew, however, that the application of these conventional sport training ideas to climbing would produce great results for those seeking out their own personal next-best.
 Individual challenge and exploration will always be central to alpinism, and that’s exactly how it should be.
 Our methods are tools that any alpinist can use to push themselves forward.
 And we believe these efforts will prove to be much more important than the next evolution in ice axe design, or the newest crampon technology.